 About

 I am many things, more than I expected to become in my life.
-In my career, every role I embraced is interconnected with the other.
-At the heart of everything I do there is a simple conviction: bodies are never neutral.
-They are where power acts and where dissent is born.
-This is what drives my work.
-My practice brings together art, theory, rituals and symbolism to challenge dominant narratives and make room for voices that have been systematically marginalized.
+In my career, every role I embraced has always been interconnected with the other.
+At the heart of everything I do there is a simple conviction: bodies are never neutral, in fact, they represent the place where power acts and where dissent is born.

 I studied Philosophy at the University of Milan and Women's and Gender Studies at Alma Mater in Bologna and Universidad de Granada.
 Through my studies I learned to question systems of knowledge and through feminisms, queer theories, and visual arts I developed a different centre of gravity in my thinking.

-I use tarot, astrology, folklore, and mysticism as forms of critical expression and liberation because I believe these practices are ancestral tools that we still deeply need for personal exploration, creativity development, and collective healing.
-For too long, hegemonic culture has dismissed and suppressed these practices.
-I take esoteric traditions as seriously as academic knowledge, because I recognize that the boundary between alternative epistemologies has always been a matter of power.
-Reclaiming these practices is, for me, an act of resistance, so yes, you can call me a witch without reservations.
+For too long, hegemonic culture has dismissed and suppressed esoteric traditions and, for this reason, I take these practices as seriously as academic knowledge and I recognize that the boundary between alternative epistemologies has always been a matter of power.
+Reclaiming spirituality is, for me, an act of resistance, so yes, you can call me a witch without reservations.

 I am currently training as a death doula (or end-of-life doula).
-Accompanying people through the final stages of life and grief is, for me, a natural continuation of my journey.
-It involves caring for the person and their body at their most vulnerable, paying attention to rituals, reflecting on the experience of transitioning from this life to the next, and believing that how we approach death reveals everything about how we understand life.
+Accompanying people through the final stages of life and in grief is, for me, a natural continuation of my journey.
+It involves caring for the person and their body at their most vulnerable, paying attention to rituals, and reflecting on the experience of transitioning from this life to the next.

 About

 I am many things, more than I expected to become in my life.
-In my career, every role I embraced is interconnected with the other.
-At the heart of everything I do there is a simple conviction: bodies are never neutral.
-They are where power acts and where dissent is born.
-This is what drives my work.
-My practice brings together art, theory, rituals and symbolism to challenge dominant narratives and make room for voices that have been systematically marginalized.
+In my career, every role I embraced has always been interconnected with the other.
+At the heart of everything I do there is a simple conviction: bodies are never neutral, in fact, they represent the place where power acts and where dissent is born.

 I studied Philosophy at the University of Milan and Women's and Gender Studies at Alma Mater in Bologna and Universidad de Granada.
 Through my studies I learned to question systems of knowledge and through feminisms, queer theories, and visual arts I developed a different centre of gravity in my thinking.

-I use tarot, astrology, folklore, and mysticism as forms of critical expression and liberation because I believe these practices are ancestral tools that we still deeply need for personal exploration, creativity development, and collective healing.
-For too long, hegemonic culture has dismissed and suppressed these practices.
-I take esoteric traditions as seriously as academic knowledge, because I recognize that the boundary between alternative epistemologies has always been a matter of power.
-Reclaiming these practices is, for me, an act of resistance, so yes, you can call me a witch without reservations.
+For too long, hegemonic culture has dismissed and suppressed esoteric traditions and, for this reason, I take these practices as seriously as academic knowledge and I recognize that the boundary between alternative epistemologies has always been a matter of power.
+Reclaiming spirituality is, for me, an act of resistance, so yes, you can call me a witch without reservations.

 I am currently training as a death doula (or end-of-life doula).
-Accompanying people through the final stages of life and grief is, for me, a natural continuation of my journey.
-It involves caring for the person and their body at their most vulnerable, paying attention to rituals, reflecting on the experience of transitioning from this life to the next, and believing that how we approach death reveals everything about how we understand life.
+Accompanying people through the final stages of life and in grief is, for me, a natural continuation of my journey.
+It involves caring for the person and their body at their most vulnerable, paying attention to rituals, and reflecting on the experience of transitioning from this life to the next.